DavidTello1/Development/README.md

 # GRIP OR SLIP
-This is a little game made by two second year students of the Videogame Design and Development degree It's just a small platformer with two levels, where the player can move right and left, jump, and grip.
+This is a little game made by two second year students of the Videogame Design and Development degree.
+It's a platformer with two levels, where the player must change between levels to complete them.
 The game has been made using C++, SDL and pugi libraries.
 The maps have been made using Tiled.

 ### Controls
 -Movement with WASD keys: A (left), D (right), W (up & grip), S (down)

--Jump with spacebar.
+-Jump with Space.

--Grip to metal net with 'W' key.
+-Attack with E.

 -Close Game with ESC.